BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/results/rnaseq_deg.md

-## mRNAseq
+# mRNAseq (DEG): results

 Here we describe the results from the mRNAseq pipeline for transcriptomic analysis and differential gene expression.

 > [!WARNING]
 > Some of the files listed here may not be in your  `RESULTS` folder.
 It will depend on the analysis you requested.

-### Alignment and quantification
+## Alignment and quantification

 <!--  BU-ISCIII
 TODO: Penging to discuss which generic/common files are going to be reported in `RESULTS` -->
+> [!WARNING]
-> [!WARNING]: Please note that the files in the RESULTS directory are still pending determination by our administrative team.
+> Please note that the files in the RESULTS directory are still pending determination by our administrative team.
 We are currently discussing which generic/common files will be included in this section to ensure that you receive the most relevant and useful information for your analysis.

-### Differential expression analysis with DESEQ2
+## Differential expression analysis with DESEQ2

 <!--  BU-ISCIII
 TODO: Penging to discuss which generic/common files are going to be reported in `RESULTS` -->
+> [!WARNING]
-> [!WARNING]: Please note that the files in the RESULTS directory are still pending determination by our administrative team.
+> Please note that the files in the RESULTS directory are still pending determination by our administrative team.
 We are currently discussing which generic/common files will be included in this section to ensure that you receive the most relevant and useful information for your analysis.

-### Interpretation of Differential Expression Results:
+## Interpretation of Differential Expression Results:

 For each comparison conducted, a separate folder has been created, following the naming convention outlined below: